nacairns1/personal-next-blog/public/posts/calculator.md

 These red buttons’ operations are innately different from the rest of the operator grid and the number grid.
 Each other button on the screen stores a value behind the scenes.
 These blue buttons either continue an inputted number or store an operator with which we later calculate a new value using the operator and a stored value.
 The red buttons clear these values, display a final value, and finally each red button allows for a new calculation to begin.
 The user spends no time thinking about what to do.
-They get it: input a number, input an operator, get an answer.
-Silent, simple design goes far
+They get it - input a number, input an operator, and then receive an answer.
+Silent, simple design goes far.
-.
 Further, elegant design can be used to mask an inelegant codebase.

 My codebase for this project in its current iteration certainly reads like (spoiler alert) someone just taught themselves React with the help of some amazing
 YouTube videos.
 Monolithic calculator class, weak asynchronous/promise structure, intermediate understanding of the event loop, CSS that would make a